 What is the effect of this cataloguing of every move Van makes before we get to the key Moment he discovers his house has been violated?

-Well, for one thing it softens the impact of that Moment.
+Well, for one thing, it softens the impact of that Moment.
 The Moment oozes out upon the reader like a trickle of water from a shower.
-This fails to give the reader (or Van) the gut-wrenching moment of discovery.
+This fails to give the reader (or Van) the gut-wrenching moment of discovery that person or persons unknown (if indeed they are persons) have entered his abode.

 In the end, here’s what we know about Van: